PFAS

-The use of PFAS has been regulated internationally by the Stockholm Convention on Persistent Organic Pollutants since 2009, with some jurisdictions, such as China and the European Union, planning further reductions and phase-outs.
-However, major producers and users such as the United States, Israel, and Malaysia have not ratified the agreement and the chemical industry has lobbied governments to reduce regulations or moved production to countries such as Thailand, where there is less regulation.
+In some jurisdictions, such as the European Union, further reductions and phase-outs of PFAS are planned.
+Several companies are voluntarily ending or planning to end the sale of PFAS and PFAS-containing products due to health and litigation concerns.
+However, major producers and users such as the United States, Israel, and Malaysia have not ratified the agreement and the chemical industry has lobbied governments to reduce regulations.